 Professional Dance Career

-From La Habana, Cuba Romy studied at the Cuban National Ballet School where she learned classical ballet and flamenco.
+Rommy, from La Habana, Cuba studied at the Cuban National Ballet School where she learned classical ballet and flamenco.
 Upon graduating she was selected among the best graduates of the school to join”The Ballet Español de Cuba” one of the best flamenco and ballet companies in Habana, where she danced for 6 years as a soloist.

 Romy studied a “Bolero and Flamenco Specialty” at Amor de Dios in Spain where she learned the Flamenco Technique in their Home Country Spain.

 Later on Romy joined the “Sahara Layla Company” in Japan the most recognized and important dance school and dance company in the city of Nagoya and who allowed her to go to competitions in New York, Miami and Spain where She obtained many medals and first place as dance group on 2015 and 2016.